top of page

 Heart-healthy nutrition focuses on balance and consistency, not restriction.
 Some simple heart-supportive choices include:

 Even small upgrades to daily meals can support better heart function over time.
+Remember, it’s not about perfection; it’s about making better choices consistently.

 Stress, Sleep & the Heart

 Chronic stress and poor sleep can raise blood pressure and inflammation, both of which impact heart health.
 February is a great time to check in with your stress levels and create space for rest.
+Try:

-• Practicing deep breathing or mindfulness
+• Practicing mindfulness or meditation

 Your heart benefits when your nervous system is supported.
+Prioritizing stress management and quality sleep can lead to significant improvements in your heart health.

 Show Your Heart Some Love This February

 American Heart Month is a reminder that caring for your heart is an act of self-care — not just something to think about later in life.
+Whether it’s staying hydrated, managing stress, improving nutrition, or simply listening to your body, every positive choice adds up.

 This February, commit to supporting the one organ that supports you every single day.
+Remember, small changes can lead to big results over time.

 Comments